ACCESS-NRI/model-deployment-template/README.md

 ##### Repository Secrets

 * `GH_COMMIT_CHECK_TOKEN`: GitHub Token that allows workflows to run based on workflow-authored commits (in  the case where a user uses `!bump` commands in PRs that bumps the version of the model)
-* `TRACKING_SERVICES_POST_TOKEN`: A token used to post build information about the packages in `secrets.BUILD_DB_PACKAGES` to the release provenance database as part of tracking services, used for Releases.
+* `TRACKING_SERVICES_POST_TOKEN`: A token used to post build information about the packages in `config/packages.json` to the release provenance database as part of tracking services, used for Releases.

 ##### Repository Variables

-* `BUILD_DB_PACKAGES`: List of `spack` packages that are model components that will be uploaded to the release provenance database
 * `NAME`: which corresponds to the model name - which is usually the repository name
 * `CONFIG_VERSIONS_SCHEMA_VERSION`: Version of the [`config/versions.json` schema](https://github.com/ACCESS-NRI/schema/tree/main/au.org.access-nri/model/deployment/config/versions) used in this repository
 * `SPACK_YAML_SCHEMA_VERSION`: Version of the [ACCESS-NRI-style `spack.yaml` schema](https://github.com/ACCESS-NRI/schema/tree/main/au.org.access-nri/model/spack/environment/deployment) used in this repository